pudly/schmopera-hugo/content/articles/meet-the-friends-their-seven-deadly-sins.md

 ---
-title: Meet the Friends & their Seven Deadly Sins
+title: "Meet the Friends &amp; their Seven Deadly Sins"
 ---

 ### 1. How did you first get into opera?